 Principal, accessory and conditional uses permitted in a planned unit development overlay district shall conform to uses permitted in the underlying basic use district.
 Individual structures shall comply with the specific building area and height requirements of the underlying basic use district.
-All open space and
+All open space and parking requirements of the underlying basic use district shall be complied with either individually or by providing the combined open space and parking space required for the entire development in one (1) or more locations within the development.
 (Ord.
 No. 90-131, § 7.0313(C), 10-7-90)